mightydeveloper/ThinkComplexity2/project2/bibliography1.md

 [Broken scaling in the forest-fire model](https://journals.aps.org/pre/pdf/10.1103/PhysRevE.65.056707) *Pruessner, G. and Jensen, H. J. (2002), "Broken scaling in the forest-fire model."
 Phys.
 Rev. E 65, 056707*

-Through Jupyter notebook Homework, I learned about the forest-fire model.
+Through Jupyter notebook homework, I learned about the forest-fire model.
 In addition, we investigated the fractal dimension of the forest-fire model and discovered that it has self-organized criticality behavior.
 However, in this article, the authors argue that if the model is truly critical.